 P3-09AI Monitoring and Performance Review6 pts

 NIST AI RMF MEASURE-2.5, MEASURE-3.2.
 ISO/IEC 42001:2023 Clause 9.1, Annex A.6.2.4.
-EU AI Act Article 9(7), Article 72 (post-market monitoring).
+EU AI Act Article 9(7), Article 72.

-No disclosure of AI performance monitoring procedures.
+No disclosure of AI performance monitoring.

 P3-10Public AI Risk Reporting6 pts

 NIST AI RMF MANAGE-4.2.
 ISO/IEC 42001:2023 Clause 9.3, Annex A.6.2.8.
 EU AI Act Article 9(8).
-Colorado SB 26-189 §6-1-1706(3)(e) (AG enforcement reporting context).
+Colorado SB 26-189 §6-1-1706(3)(e).

 No public reporting on AI risks, incidents, or governance outcomes.

-Automated Decision Transparency
+Sector Decision Transparency

 How transparent and contestable are the AI-driven decisions the company makes about individuals — pre-decision notice, post-adverse outcome disclosure, explanations, appeals, opt-outs, and accessibility for everyone affected?